Cyber Security Cyber Crime

 - Money laundering is easier with Cryptocurrencies

-Challenges like identify theft can have significant consequences on an individual, causing not only the potential of financial losses but also a lot of personal grief.
+Challenges like identity theft can have significant consequences on an individual, causing not only the potential of financial losses but also a lot of personal grief.

 The Internet offers many services to facilitate money laundering, usually making it a trivial process.
 As money is exchanged in cryptocurrency, services such as tumblers make it hard to track the money.